Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *[[Bystanders]]: Victims (motivation: to put themselves in danger)*

-The Eloi are smaller than modern humans, with shoulder-length curly hair, pointed chins, large eyes, small ears, small mouths with bright red thin lips, and sub-human intelligence.
+The Eloi are smaller than modern humans, with shoulder-length curly hair, pointed chins, large eyes, [[small]] ears, [[small]] mouths with bright red thin lips, and sub-human intelligence.
 The Eloi speak a simple language, but have no interest in learning English or in anything besides simple play.

 The Eloi do not work.
 As in the novel, they enjoy feeding, playing, and mating.
 When Weena falls into a river, none of the other Eloi will help her.

 Periodically, the Morlocks capture individual Eloi for food.
 Because this typically happens on moonless nights, the Eloi are terrified of darkness.
 The Eloi--Morlock relationship developed from a class distinction present in our own time: the Morlocks are the working class who had to work underground so the rich upper class could live in luxury.
 With time, the balance of power changed---the surface people no longer dominating the underground dwellers but instead becoming their livestock.

-Additionally, Eloi seem to have some form of low-grade telepathy.
+Additionally, Eloi seem to have some form of low-grade [[Telepathy]].

 # Weena, an Eloi

 *Bystander: Witness (motivation: to reveal information)*

-She is a typical Eloi of elfin beauty and puppy dog intellect, but retains genuine empathy and loyalty (unlike many other Eloi).
-Weena has a form of telepathy that may help [[the hunters]] in a crisis.
+She is a typical Eloi of elfin beauty and puppy dog intellect, but retains genuine empathy and loyalty (unlike [[many]] other Eloi).
+Weena has a form of [[Telepathy]] that may help [[the hunters]] in a crisis.

 [[The hunters]] should be given every opportunity to save her from the river or the Morlocks.
 If rescued or otherwise impressed, Weena will proceed to aid [[the hunters]] to the best of her ability.